Learn more about our Vascular Surgery options

 Robotic surgery is the newest form of minimally invasive surgery.
 With more surgical robots being produced, their benefits are becoming more...

 TCAR - A New, Less-invasive Procedure For Patients At Risk Of A Stroke Recently at The Surgical Clinic, we began offering a new procedure for our...

 What are Abdominal Aortic Aneurysms?
 Abdominal aortic aneurysms (AAA) are blood-filled balloon-like bulges that grow slowly over time.
 AAA's in...

 Many people don't associate veins with pain, but when you develop varicose veins, you live with daily discomfort.
 Varicose veins are not just a...

-Learn About Peripheral Disease Peripheral artery disease (PAD), which refers to clogged blood vessels in the legs and arms, affects approximately 10...
+Learn About Peripheral Arterial Disease Peripheral arterial disease, also known as peripheral artery disease (PAD), refers to clogged blood vessels...